Content Courtesy: www.pricelinepharmacy.com.au

-The immunisation vaccine uses the body’s natural defence mechanism to build resistance to infection.
+The immunisation vaccine uses the body’s natural defense mechanism to build resistance to infection.
 The vaccine contains inactive particles that stimulate the immune system to help develop a resistance to the flu.

 Vaccination is the best defence against the flu.
 The flu vaccine stimulates the body to make antibodies, which fight the influenza virus.
 If you have been vaccinated, when you encounter the virus, your body is better prepared to destroy it, which helps prevent getting the flu.